-At December 31, 2020, J.P.
-Morgan Securities' net capital of \$27.6 billion exceeded the minimum net capital requirement of \$5.0 billion by \$22.6 billion.
+At December 31, 2021, J.P.
+Morgan Securities' net capital of \$24.6 billion exceeded the minimum net capital requirement of \$6.0 billion by \$18.6 billion.

-Customers of J.P.
-Morgan Securities are protected under SEC Rule 15c3-3 of the Securities Exchange Act of 1934.
-As of December 31, 2020, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$1.3 billion and was reported within securities purchased under resale agreements on the Consolidated Statement of Financial Condition.
+J.P.
+Morgan Securities is subject to SEC Rule 15c3-3 of the Securities Exchange Act of 1934 (the customer reserve requirements rule) which requires the Company to safeguard customer assets.
+As of December 31, 2021, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$30.0 billion and was reported within securities purchased under resale agreements on the Consolidated Statement of Financial Condition.